Liam Rosenior Tactics At Chelsea 2025/2026: Did He Deserve The Sack? – Tactical Analysis

 He simply changed the Blues' levels of aggression, which made them much more dangerous in possession.

-Under Maresca, Chelsea were often too focused on control and playing through the middle of their opponents.
+Under Maresca tactics, Chelsea were often too focused on control and playing through the middle of their opponents.

 While Rosenior maintained some of those tactics, he also strongly encouraged Chelsea to be very aggressive with their passing.